VOLUNTEER IN PERU

-The celebrations of Carnaval take place all over Peru, but Cusco is central to the action.
-The festivities here are unique to Peru, as Peruvian and Catholic traditions have been combined.
+The celebrations of Carnaval take place all over Peru.
+The festivities are often unique to Peru, as Peruvian and Catholic traditions have been combined.
 The celebrations usually involve bright colours and traditional Peruvian dress, which are put on display during street parades.

-Things to do in your free time as a volunteer in Peru
+Things to do in your free time in Peru

-There are also a number of opportunities to see more of what Cusco and its surrounds have to offer when you volunteer in Peru.
-The most obvious of these is to take a tour of Machu Picchu.
-Machu Picchu stands proud, just 75 kilometres from the city of Cusco, at 2,430 metres above sea level.
+There are also a number of opportunities to see more of what Peru has to offer, either before or after your program.
+The most obvious of these is to visit the city of Cusco and take a tour of Machu Picchu.
+Machu Picchu stands proud at 2,430 metres above sea level.

 For the outdoor enthusiasts, why not enjoy a hike up the Cordillera Blanca?
 This is the highest tropical mountain range in the world, and Peru’s leading destination for hiking activities.
 With varied levels of difficulty, anyone can enjoy the challenge presented by these remote mountains and marvel at the turquoise lakes dotted in between towering peaks.

 If indoor activities are more suited to you, why not visit the Cusco Cathedral?
 This is a Roman Catholic cathedral partially constructed from hard stone blocks taken from the nearby Inca site of Saqsayhuman.